How do we monitor the spread of the Covid-19 virus and the impact on markets?

-It is too early to predict the nature of a post-pandemic world.
-However, we can begin to consider the impact of Covid-19 beyond the very short term.
+Even a year into the pandemic, it is still very difficult to make confident predictions about the lasting impact of Covid-19 on the global economy.
+That said, we can now make assessments that extend beyond the very short term.
 Where has the crisis accelerated trends that were already underway, and where have historical trends been pushed in a new direction?
 We assess the impact across three key areas.

 Covid-19 has forced people to buy a broader range of products/services online.
-Some of this shift may be permanent, with ripple effects across sectors (for example, higher e-commerce penetration increasing demand for industrial property).
+We expect some of this shift to be permanent, with ripple effects across sectors (for example, higher e-commerce penetration increasing demand for industrial property).

-More flexible working arrangements will likely result in higher demand for high-speed broadband and may also impact housing choices.
+We disagree with those proclaiming ‘the death of the office’, but more flexible working arrangements will likely result in higher demand for high-speed broadband and may also impact housing choices over the medium term.
 Increased use of video meetings could lead to sustainably lower levels of business travel.

 Strong get stronger

 Corporate budgets are likely to allocate more resources towards technology, both to enhance business resiliency and to lower the cost of service.
-Cloud-based platforms may be well placed to grow market share.
+Cloud-based platforms are one industry that looks well placed to maintain a higher market share.

-Companies have long been developing machines to replace human labour, and the pandemic provides a further push.
-We see wide-ranging impacts across corporate margins, capex intentions and hiring among others.
+Companies have long been developing machines to replace human labour, and the pandemic has provided a further push.
+We see wide-ranging impacts across corporate margins, capex intentions and hiring, among other areas.

-There is little appetite for a return to widespread austerity, but with government debt ballooning we expect future tax policy changes to put more pressure on the corporate sector than the individual.
+There is little appetite for a return to widespread austerity, but government debt is ballooning.
+We expect future tax policy changes to put more pressure on the corporate sector than the individual.

 Critical industry independence

-Covid-19 has identified fault lines in the global supply chain.
-Governments are likely to be more focused in future on ensuring that key industries (for example, healthcare) can operate without relying on overseas imports.
+Covid-19 identified clear faultlines in the global supply chain.
+In future, governments are likely to be more focused on ensuring that key industries (for example, healthcare) can operate without relying on overseas imports.

 Heightened company scrutiny

-Given huge government support, corporate behaviour is increasingly coming under the spotlight.
-This scrutiny includes how companies have treated workforces, the use of government funds during the pandemic and plans for future spending.
+Given the huge government support the private sector has received, corporate behaviour is increasingly coming under the spotlight.
+This includes how companies have treated workforces, the use of government funds during the pandemic and plans for future spending.